 We moved back to the gate area about 7:30 in the morning, because they won’t let you stay in the gate area if there are no planes expected to be leaving during a period of time.
 We sat in an area where there were more seats for a bit of comfort and quiet, an area I like because I like to people watch and normally talk about people in my mind because, well, some folks dress in mysterious ways when they travel.
 It was nice having someone to talk to about these folks, which might seem mean but we were talking low and we were punchy.
 By that time she’s been in the airport for more than 16 hours and I hadn’t slept in about 22 hours.

 Suddenly there’s this screaming coming from behind us somewhere.
 We look back and I don’t see anything but Susie does.
-Then we see this older man walking away and some young woman, who we determined had to be his adult daughter, but disturbed in some fashion, running after him and hitting him… and not lightly.
+Then we see this older man walking away and some young woman, who we determined had to be his adult daughter, but disturbed in some way, running after him and hitting him… and not lightly.
 She was screaming something but we had no idea what it was.

 I turned away for a minute and Susie says “She just hit that guy in the red shirt in the back of the head.”
 Sure enough, I look over and this guy who’d been sitting in a Gordon Biersch restaurant on a stool in a red shirt is looking over his shoulder at this woman, but she wasn’t paying him any attention.